anunand-p/Agrova/README.md

 # Agrova

-Agrova is a browser-based AI farming assistant for plant disease detection and crop care.
+Agrova is a hackathon-ready browser-based AI farming assistant for plant disease detection and crop care.
 Farmers can upload a leaf image or use a camera, receive a Teachable Machine prediction, review treatment guidance, calculate spray dosage, inspect weather risk, and ask the farming assistant questions.

+## Summary

+Agrova turns a single leaf photo into a practical crop-care workflow.
+The prototype combines AI-assisted diagnosis, local-language access, treatment guidance, weather context, dosage calculation, and treatment-history export in one responsive interface designed for farmers.

+### Demo Flow

+1. Select the crop and upload a clear leaf image, or capture one with the camera.
+2. Review the predicted disease, confidence level, severity, and recommended remedies.
+3. Use the weather advisory and dosage calculator to plan the next action.
+4. Save the treatment record and export the history as CSV or printable PDF.
+5. Ask the multilingual farming assistant for additional crop-care guidance.

+### Highlights

+- Solves a clear field problem: early disease awareness and actionable next steps.
+- Works as a lightweight single-page application with no build setup.
+- Supports English, Malayalam, Hindi, Tamil, and Telugu experiences.
+- Combines AI, camera, voice, geolocation, weather, and export workflows.
+- Includes permission consent, low-confidence messaging, safety guidance, and responsive mobile UI.

 ## Current Features